-I came across this story about “haunted” Lafayette, Indiana.
+I came across a news story (link broken) about “haunted” Lafayette, Indiana.

 It’s a typical soft news story about local authors and their new book of collected yarns.
 It also provided a little Fortean kick since, according to Mysterious America by Loren Coleman, place names that include “Fayette” or “Lafayette” have unusual activity or bad luck associated with them.
 I won’t go into depth about how that is totally selective cherry-picking and uninteresting.
 But, it is both.

 In Lafayette, the authors rightly thought that a combination of interesting stories and local history would be winner.
 “I thought people would read about history if a ghost story was attached.”
 The article notes that the authors are “not ghost hunters, but writers who decided to document people’s stories about supernatural folklore.”
 They use the usual disclaimer, “We leave it up to the reader to decide whether they believe it or not.”

 There’s a problem with that idea.
 These stories aren’t categorized outright as fiction.
 They get shelved under “local interest” or “travel”.
 The concept of ghosts as genuine entities lacks scientific validity.
 The stories, however, can fall nicely into folklore as suggested.
 So, file ghost stories under “fiction” or “folklore” and quit treating them as “true stories”.

 I notice that pop culture products tend to make a giant leap from a personal experience to explaining what caused that experience.
 I’m not going to deny that people have had awful, terrifying experiences but I will not leap to the conclusion that something supernatural is the root cause.
 Ghost stories do this.
 It’s their template – otherwise they would not be “ghost stories” but just “stories” and that wouldn’t make the merchandise move.
 Or help with local tourism dollars.